sboutin44/cornami/README.md

 ```
 where a,b and c are integers, - and + are the operators.

-The exerice consists in implementing the function that evaluates the tree and returns the computation (a+b) - c:
+The exercise consists in implementing the function that evaluates the tree and returns the computation (a+b) - c:
 ```
 int eval(Tree* obj);
 ```